13 best image formats and when to use them

 Since PNG is lossless, it retains its original data, and its quality remains the same.
 This results in PNG having a higher image quality than JPEG while maintaining its detail and color contrast.

-This allows you to have more vibrant images, while PNG files can also retain transparency, making them an ideal choice for logos.
+This allows for more vibrant images.
+PNG files also retain transparency, making them ideal for logos.

 If you use PNG for high-resolution photos, it will create a file larger than JPEG would.
-However, it’s a great format choice to showcase high-quality pictures such as design works and photos for portfolio websites.
+It’s a great format choice to showcase high-quality pictures such as design works and photos for portfolio websites.
 Just be careful not to overuse it and slow down your site.

-Even though it’s possible to edit your PNG files without losing their quality, PNG is not the best choice for printing purposes due to its relatively low resolution compared to print-optimized formats such as AI and TIFF.
+Even though you can edit your PNG files without lowering their quality, PNG is not the best choice for printing purposes due to its relatively low resolution compared to print-optimized formats such as AI and TIFF.

-PNG is supported by all major browsers and OS standard image viewers.
-In case you need to quickly optimize the size of your pictures, you can use an image converter to save them in PNG format.
+All major browsers and OS standard image viewers support PNG.
+If you need to quickly optimize the size of your pictures, you can use an image converter to save them in PNG format.

 3. BMP